sebbekarlsson/calledio/README.md

 # calledio
-> A chat service where you own your data
+> A chat service where you own your data.
+> No data is stored on a calledio-server.

 ## installation
 > run: